ccmoony/ccmoony.github.io/_pages/about.md

 [**[Project website]**](https://mvig-rhos.com/llm_inception)
 [**[Paper]**](https://arxiv.org/abs/2410.01417)

-In this paper, we first devise a standard association benchmark based on adjective and verb association semantic concepts. emantic concepts.
+In this paper, we first devise a standard association benchmark based on adjective and verb association semantic concepts.
 Instead of costly data annotation and organization, we propose a convenient annotation-free reconstruction method transforming the general dataset for our association tasks.
 Furthermore, we comprehensively investigate the MLLMs's ability and potential for association ability.

 </div>
 </div>